 The Effect of Proposition 207 and the Arizona Medical Marijuana Act

 Proposition 207 was passed by voters as a ballot initiative during the 2020 election.
 This law added Chapter 28.2 to Title 36 of the Arizona Revised Statutes and made multiple changes.

 The newly introduced law finally legalized the recreational use, possession, transportation, and cultivation of marijuana by adults ages 21 and older within Arizona of up to one (1) ounce of useable marijuana, five (5) grams of marijuana concentrate, or up to six (6) plants per adult.

 Possession from one (1) to 2.5 ounces was decriminalized and made a petty offense instead of a felony.

 Combined with the Arizona Medical Marijuana Act, the passage of the recreational marijuana law now means that many people may now legally possess and use marijuana within Arizona.

-Below is a brief look at different aspects of these two laws.
+Below is a brief look at the different aspects of these two laws.

 Possession of Marijuana in Arizona